CONSERVATIVE DENTISTRY

 First, the most suitable anesthesia for the specific case is applied to the patient. (see dedicated section for details)

-In all cases of obturation, the use of the dam is mandatory, but in an even more rigid way if it is a question of making a filling with aesthetic material (composite resin or composite): this is for the reason that these materials are very affected by humidity. , losing most of their adhesive capacity if not applied in a dry field. (see dedicated section for details)
+In all cases of dental filling, the use of the dam is mandatory, even more rigorously if an aesthetic material (composite resin or composite) is used: this because these materials are very affected by humidity, losing most of their adhesive capacity if not applied in a dry field. (see dedicated section for details)

 THE RUBBER DAM